armirh/BlogApp/README.md

 # PROJECT SETUP
 4. create a dir
     -mkdir mysite
-    # locate to the mysite folder
+    $locate to the mysite folder
     -cd mysite
-    # create a django project
+    $create a django project
     -django-admin startproject mysite
 - Now your django project structure should look like this